nuthanc/react/redux/README.md

             * The very first time, oldListOfClaims will be undefined, so provide a default value of []
             * Diagram 05-acc for reference of Accounting department
             * Filter function produces a new array with values filtered
+    * Now wire all the above to a single object called **store**
+        * It is essentially a collection of
+            * Action Creators
+            * Reducers
+        * Use combineReducers and createStore
+        * This store has a method called **dispatch** which acts like a Form Receiver which makes a copy of the Action and sents it to all the Reducers
+        * getState is like Central repo's data